IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 #### 2.2.5.1 Slimes

-There are two different types of slimes, mele and ranged.
+There are two different types of slimes, melee and ranged.
-Mele slimes move towards the player and once they are close to the player, they start attacking with their element by blobbing onto them.
+Melee slimes move towards the player and once they are close to the player, they start attacking with their element by blobbing onto them.
 Ranged slimes shoot small projectiles in the direction of the player.
 If the player is out of their range, they move closer to them.
 Different attack patterns can be implemented if there is time.
-Mele and ranged slimes differ in color brightness.
+Melee and ranged slimes differ in color brightness.
 Slimes are color coded to the element they belong to.
 Furthermore, there are small and large slimes, large slimes are rarer and have higher attack and hp values.
 Defence stats for all slimes are the same.

 Slimes have a detection radius and an attack radius.
 If the player is inside the detection radius the slime moves towards them.
-If the player is inside the attack radius this slime attacks the player.
+If the player is inside the attack radius the slime attacks the player.